Making Data Work

 Blueprint for the future of cultural data

-With the expert support of the Leeds Institute for Data Analytics (LIDA), we will investigate how varied datasets could be opened up and linked together in ethical and functional ways.
-This work will include datasets held by Public Health England, Morrisons, Born in Bradford, The Audience Agency’s Audience Answers cultural engagement platform and MyCake’s non-profit sector financial data.
+With the expert support of the Leeds Institute for Data Analytics (LIDA), we explored how different datasets could be opened up and linked together in ethical and functional ways.
+This included datasets held by Public Health England, Morrisons, Born in Bradford, The Audience Agency’s Audience Answers cultural engagement platform and MyCake’s non-profit sector financial data.

 Photo: Be Curious, University of Leeds